fgardt/factorio-spritter/README.md

 Commands:
-  spritesheet  Generate sprite sheets from a folder of images icon         Generate a mipmap icon from a folder of images help         Print this message or the help of the given subcommand(s)
+  spritesheet  Generate sprite sheets from a folder of images icon         Generate a mipmap icon from a folder of images gif          Generate a gif from a folder of images optimize     Optimize an image or a folder of images help         Print this message or the help of the given subcommand(s)

 Options: